 1I extend my profound gratitude to Utpal Lahiri and Rajesh Bhatt for their guidance, comments, discussions, and feedback.
-I also thank Arka Banerjee, Diti Bhadra, Hadas Kotek, Sadhwi Srinivas, and Saurov Syed for sharing beneficial insights.
+Thanks are due to Arka Banerjee for the discussions on this topic.
+I also thank Diti Bhadra, Hadas Kotek, Sadhwi Srinivas, and Saurov Syed for sharing beneficial insights.
 I benefited much from the anonymous reviewers and the audiences of SuB 27, and IATL 37.
-Thanks to EFLU, Hyderabad for providing me with the international travel grant for presenting my paper at SuB 27 in Prague.
-I thank all the native speakers of Bangla for helping me with the data judgements.
-Lastly, thanks are due to the editors of SuB 27 for their assistance regarding formatting.
+Thanks to The English and Foreign Languages University (EFLU), Hyderabad for providing me with the international travel grant for presenting my paper at SuB 27 in Prague.
+I thank all the native speakers of Bangla for their data judgements that helped me shape my analysis more accurately.
 All errors are my own.